This Passport Is So Rare, Only 500 People on Earth Have It

 It’s well-known that some passports are more powerful than others.
-Take, for example, the German passport, thought of as the most powerful global entry tool on Earth.
-As Travel + Leisure previously reported, German passport holders can visit 177 countries around the world without needing a visa.
+Take, for example, the Japanese passport, one of the most powerful global entry tools on Earth.
+Japanese passport holders can visit 189 countries around the world without needing a visa.

 And while being able to visit more countries is cool, what may be even cooler is being a card-carrying member of the world’s most exclusive passport: the Sovereign Military Order of Malta.